mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 Danny:
 - Solved the issue with the misalignment of the columns and decided on using a drop down instead of a new page
+- Challenge: Getting the drop down to align with the existing table
+- Tomorrow: Finish implementing the drop down and showing any additional information

 Kenny:
 - Created the draft of header, navigation bar, and context body for Admin in the
 - frontend using Tailwind.

 # March 25th, 2024